shawn2400/market-gpt-api-template/replit.md

 # AlgoGPT - Algorithmic Trading Platform

 ## Overview
-AlgoGPT is a comprehensive algorithmic trading platform built with FastAPI and Python, designed for real-time trading orchestration on Binance Futures.
-It automates trade execution, manages live positions with advanced TP/SL/trailing stops, incorporates multi-timeframe technical analysis, and includes robust risk management with daily caps and pre-trade validation.
-The platform features a secure, ticket-based approval system via Telegram, ensuring human oversight for trade execution.
+AlgoGPT is a comprehensive algorithmic trading platform built with FastAPI and Python, designed for **24/7 live Binance Futures trading** with automated market scanning (530+ symbols), AI-powered trade decisions via GPT-4, GRID trading options (FUTURES GRID), and professional automated dynamic management.
+Target: 4-10 high-quality trades per day with large profits and minimal losses.

 ## User Preferences
 I prefer iterative development with clear, concise communication.
 Please ask for my approval before making any major changes or executing trades.
 Provide detailed explanations for complex concepts but keep status updates brief and to the point.
 I like to have visibility into the system's decision-making process, especially regarding trade proposals and risk management.
 I prefer using interactive menus and quick scripts for common operations.